 Finally, if $\bfb_l$ is a corner of $\calB$, we can use a similar argument by removing $\bfb_1$. \end{proof}

-\begin{proposition} The only trajectories of full rank are corner trajectories and rigid cycles. \end{proposition} \begin{proof} We show that non-cyclical trajectories $T$ that are of full rank must contain a corner.
-The statement then follows from Lemma 5.6.
+\begin{proposition} The only trajectory segments of full rank are corner trajectory segments and rigid cycles. \end{proposition} \begin{proof} We show that non-cyclic trajectory segments $T$ that are of full rank must contain a corner.
+The statement then follows from Lemma~\ref{lemma:cornertrajectoryrank}.